oddbird/oddleventy/content/talks/automated-testing.md

   manual testing, can quickly become addictive!
 If you never got over that initial speedbump, or you've tried testing but it hasn't yet clicked, this talk is for you.
+media:
+  - <<: *pycon
 ---

+{% import "embed.macros.njk" as embed %}

 - Picking a testing framework: unittest, nose, py.test.
 (Don't waste time on this, just pick one).
 - Writing your first test.
 - Unit tests and integration tests.
 - Outside-in vs inside-out testing.
 - Do I have to write my tests first?
 - Mocking: why to do it, why not to do it, and tools that can help.
 - Testing persistence code: fixtures and object mothers.
 - Measuring code coverage with coverage.py; using code coverage as a driver to know what tests you're missing.
 - Using WebTest for integration testing of web code.
 - Introducing tests into an untested legacy codebase.

+{{ embed.figure(media) }}